-Movement neuroscience, neurotechnology, neural prosthetics, Brain-Machine Interfaces
+Movement neuroscience, epilepsy, neurotechnology, neural prosthetics, Brain-Machine Interfaces

 A neural prosthesis to restore hand function following spinal cord injury and stroke - We are developing implantable electronic devices and surgical techniques for delivering electrical stimulation to the spinal cord, controlled in real-time from neural signals recorded in the brain.